Andrea-H-M/SystemsLevel_transcriptomics/README.md

-# 🌿 Post-pollination syndrome transcriptomics in Vanilla planifolia
+# 🌿 Systems-level transcriptomics reveals regulatory network and candidate genes behind postpollination syndrome in vanilla

 Repository associated with the manuscript: